 The second emotion I often see is one of relief.
 “Finally, there is an answer and an explanation to why I have been feeling the way that I have.
 Finally, we can create a plan and start making progress towards an overall healthier and more positive lifestyle.”

 Regardless of your initial reaction, it is important to understand the facts of bipolar disorder.
 Our society has started treating the disorder as a dramatic and instant shift in mood from happy to sad, or happy to angry.
-Even though bipolar disorder is a mood disorder, the symptoms are often times not as extreme as people believe them to be and with proper treatment the majority of people that struggle with this disorder are able to live fulfilling and productive lives.
+Even though bipolar disorder is a mood disorder, the symptoms are often times not as extreme as people believe them to be.
+And with proper treatment, the majority of people that have this disorder are able to live fulfilling and productive lives.

 Knowing the Facts

-- Bipolar disorder can cause your mood to change from high (mania) to low (depression).
+- Bipolar disorder can cause mood swings to change from high (mania) to low (depression).

-- Symptoms of mania can include: increased energy, excitement, impulsive behavior, agitation and believing you have super powers for example.
+- Symptoms of mania can include increased energy, excitement, impulsive behavior, agitation, and believing you are “invincible,” for example.

-- Symptoms of depression can include: lack of energy, feelings of worthlessness, low self-esteem and suicidal thoughts.
+- Symptoms of a depressive episode can include lack of energy, feelings of worthlessness, low self-esteem, and suicidal thoughts.

-- In between episodes of manic and depression, there will usually be periods of stability.
+- In between episodes of mania and depression, there will usually be periods of stability.

-- Even though it is a lifelong illness, it is considered to be very manageable with proper treatment.
+- Even though it is a lifelong disorder, it is considered to be very manageable with proper treatment.